Searching for the Ghost of Tom Joad

 Reading the book and the controversies related to it, I often thought that if our politicians read more, The Grapes of Wrath would still be able to stir up some criticism.

-It is a dangerous weapon, to make people understand that the enemy is not bad but simply desperate.
+I had the same thought while reading Americanah by Chimamanda Ngozi Adichie, It is a dangerous weapon, to make people understand that the enemy is not bad but simply desperate.

 Probably what happened to the Joad family is the same thing that happens to many modern refugee families.
 We are California and, just like California, we are no one’s promised land.